aristanetworks/anta/docs/cli/get-inventory-information.md

 --8<-- "anta_get_inventory_help.txt"
 ```

-> [!TIP]
+!!! tip
-> By default, `anta get inventory` only provides information that doesn't rely on a device connection.
+    By default, `anta get inventory` only provides information that doesn't rely on a device connection.
 If you are interested in obtaining connection-dependent details, like the hardware model, use the `--connected` option.

 ### Example